 The desired response to a large change in the load current is the first criteria.
-The output capacitor needs to supply the load with current when the regulator cannot.
+The output capacitor needs to supply the load with current when the regulator can not.
 This situation would occur if there are desired hold-up times for the regulator where the output capacitor must hold the output voltage above a certain level for a specified amount of time after the input power is removed.
 The regulator also will temporarily not be able to supply sufficient output current if there is a large, fast increase in the current needs of the load such as transitioning from no load to a full load.
 The regulator usually needs two or more clock cycles for the control loop to see the change in load current and output voltage and adjust the duty cycle to react to the change.
-The output capacitor must be large enough to supply the difference in current for two clock cycles while only allowing a tolerable amount of droop in the output voltage.
+The output capacitor must be large enough to supply the difference in current for 2 clock cycles while only allowing a tolerable amount of droop in the output voltage.
 Equation 32 shows the minimum output capacitance necessary to accomplish this.

-Where $\Delta$ lout is the change in output current, fsw is the regulators switching frequency and $\Delta$ Vout is the allowable change in the output voltage.
+Where Δ lout is the change in output current, fsw is the regulators switching frequency and Δ Vout is the allowable change in the output voltage.
 For this example, the transient load response is specified as a 3% change in Vout for a load step from 1.5 A to 2.5 A (full load).
-For this example, $\Delta$ lout = 2.5-1.5 = 1.0 A and $\Delta$ Vout = 0.03 × 3.3 = 0.099 V. Using these numbers gives a minimum capacitance of 67 μF.
+For this example, Δ lout = 2.5-1.5 = 1.0 A and Δ Vout = 0.03 × 3.3 = 0.099 V. Using these numbers gives a minimum capacitance of 67 μF.
 This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to ignore in this calculation.
 Aluminum electrolytic and tantalum capacitors have higher ESR that should be taken into account.

-The catch diode of the regulator cannot sink current so any stored energy in the inductor will produce an output voltage overshoot when the load current rapidly decreases, see Figure 50.
+The catch diode of the regulator can not sink current so any stored energy in the inductor will produce an output voltage overshoot when the load current rapidly decreases, see Figure 50.
 The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high load current to a lower load current.
 The excess energy that gets stored in the output capacitor will increase the voltage on the capacitor.
 The capacitor must be sized to maintain the desired output voltage during these transient periods.
 Equation 33 is used to calculate the minimum capacitance to keep the output voltage overshoot to a desired value.
-Where L is the value of the inductor, $I{OH}$ is the output current under heavy load, $I{OL}$ is the output under light load, Vf is the final peak output voltage, and Vi is the initial capacitor voltage.
-For this example, the worst case load step will be from 2.5 A to 1.5 A. The output voltage.
-This will make Vf = $1.03 \times 3.3 = 3.399$ V. Vi is the initial capacitor voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 60 μF.
+Where L is the value of the inductor, I{OH} is the output current under heavy load, I{OL} is the output under light load, Vf is the final peak output voltage, and Vi is the initial capacitor voltage.
+For this example, the worst case load step will be from 2.5 A to 1.5 A. The output voltage will increase during this load transition and the stated maximum in our specification is 3 % of the output voltage.
+This will make Vf = $1.03 \times 3.3 = 3.399$.
+Vi is the initial capacitor voltage which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 60 μ F.

 Equation 34 calculates the minimum output capacitance needed to meet the output voltage ripple specification.
-Where fsw is the switching frequency, $V{\text{oripple}}$ is the maximum allowable output voltage ripple, and $I{\text{ripple}}$ is the inductor ripple current.
-Equation 34 yields 12 $\mu$ F.
+Where fsw is the switching frequency, $V{oripple}$ is the maximum allowable output voltage ripple, and I{ripple} is the inductor ripple current.
+Equation 34 yields 12 μ F.